SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

- Figure 1 shows a dashboard with a filter web part, and Excel workbooks displayed by using Excel Web Access Web Parts.
+ Figure 1 shows a dashboard with a filter web part, and Excel workbooks displayed by using Excel Web Access web parts.